Self-avoiding walks and polygons on hyperbolic graphs: Lower bounds for

 for every $x\in S_2$, and

 for every $x\in S_3,S_4 \text{ or } S_5$.
 Similar recurrence relations are valid for $|W^-_n(x)|$.
 Analysing these recurrence relations seems unnecessarily hard, as we only need a lower bound for $\mu_w$.
-Instead, we will consider another system of recurrence relations that is easier to analyse in order to find some lower bounds for $|W_n(x)|$.
+Instead, we will compare these recurrence relations with another system of recurrence relations that is easier to analyse in order to find some lower bounds for $|W_n(x)|$.

 It is natural to expect that among vertices $x$ of the same layer, $|W_n(x)|$ is minimized when $x$ has $3$ next layer neighbours.
 Moreover, if $u\in S_4$ and $v\in S_5$ are vertices of the same layer, then we expect that $|W_n(u)|\geq |W_n(v)|$.
 With these considerations in mind we introduce four sequences $a_n,b_n,c_n$ and $d_n$ satisfying the following recurrence relations: \begin{multicols}{2}